 Offers such as live odds or in-play betting - where time limits exist naturally due to the nature of an event - should not be presented in such a way that creates an unjustifiable sense of urgency.
 The same applies to other very short-term promotions where time limits are set by marketers themselves.
-In such instances, urgent calls to action (for instance, "Bet now!") or creative approaches, such as those that place emphasis on time running out, are likely to be regarded by the ASA as a breach of these rules because they could pressure consumers into participating when they otherwise would not.
+In such instances, urgent calls to action (for instance, "Bet now!"), creative approaches, such as those that place emphasis on the immediacy of an event or on time running out, and time limited offers emphasising the need to participate before the odds change, are likely to be regarded by the ASA as a breach of these rules because they could pressure consumers into participating when they otherwise would not.